apache/drill/_docs/sql-ref/003-operators.md

 See [SELECT Statements](/docs/select-statements).

-## String Operators
+## String Concatenate Operator

-You can use the following string operators in your Drill queries:
+You can use the following string operators in your Drill queries to concatenate strings:

   * string || string
   * string || non-string or non-string || string

+The concatenate operator is an alternative to the [concat function](/docs/string-manipulation#concat).

+The concat function treets NULL as an empty string.
+The concatenate operator (||) returns NULL if any input is NULL.